azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

         - ContactPhone should be a single phone number (e.g., '425-882-8080' or '+91-98765-43210' or '+1-425-882-8080')

-When the script starts, it removes existing/previously configured AzSDK artifacts in the subscription such as alerts, RBAC, ARM policies, etc.
+When the script starts, it removes existing/previously configured AzSDK artifacts in the subscription such as alerts, RBAC, ARM policies, etc. It also *overwrites* the contact emails and contact phone previously set in Azure Security Center.

 [Back to top…](Readme.md#contents)